AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

      gnatprove -P <project-file.gpr>

-  All main units in the project and all units they (recursively) depend on are analyzed.
+  All main units in the specified project and all units they (recursively) depend on are analyzed.
 If there are no main units specified, analyze all files in the project.
+Note that main units of projects that the specified project depends on are not taken into account.

   This is what you want to use for the analysis of a particular executable only, or if you want to analyze different executables within a complex